superkojiman/jekyll-now/_posts/2021-04-26-cyber-apocalypse-ctf-2021-pwnables.md

 0x00400add      mov     qword [rax], rdx
 ```

-The first though was to overwrite a function pointer in the GOT, but there are actually no functions called right after `mission()` returns.
+The first thought was to overwrite a function pointer in the GOT, but there are actually no functions called right after `mission()` returns.
 If we look at the writable sections reported by Cutter, we see that `.fini_array` is at 0x601078.
 This location contains a pointer to `__do_global_dtors_aux` which handles destructors.

 ```
 pwndbg> x/a 0x601078